imantha-das/RS-SSL-MLR/README.md

         * `ssl_weight_root_fold` : root folder containg model weights (i.e dino model weight root folder)
         * `version` : version folder number inside ssl weights root folder
         * `train_last_epoch_weights_only` : should be only indicated if you whish to train on just the last epoch. if this flag is ignored the downstream model will be trained on each model checkpoint and an accuracy score will be indicated.

+## Optional Task : Pretraining backbone model

+* To train i.e MAE on dataset such as Million-Aid

+* Arguments are essentially the same as finetuning except for the follows
+    * No argument name `-pretrain_weights_fold`
+    * `-ckpt_path` : path to model weights if contuning from a checkpoint (i.e second iteration of training)

 ## Data processing